 Another kind of firm that helps them thrive are flexible workspaces.

 The demand for affordable yet competitive office space for small businesses and enterprises created a market for a flexible system that would benefit all industries.
-Providers of seat leasing services, coworking spaces and private offices relieve them of the financial burden that comes with traditional office spaces.
+Providers of seat leasing services, private offices, and virtual office plans relieve them of the financial burden that comes with traditional office spaces.